Easy Oven Roast Chicken

 The key to making sure those flavors are actually in the meat and not on the bottom of the pan is by rubbing it all under the skin.
 I use this same technique in my roasted turkey at Thanksgiving every year and it ensures that I have the juiciest turkey in all the land.
 Seriously, you should try it sometime.

-- 1 5-6 pound roasting Kirkwood Whole Chicken
+- 5 pound Whole Chicken

 - 1/4 cup kosher salt

-- 1/4 cup Carlini Pure Olive Oil
+- 1/4 cup Olive Oil

-- 1 tablespoon Stonemill Essentials Black Pepper Grinder
+- 1 tablespoon Black Pepper Grinder

 - 1 tablespoon lemon zest